 The Nominations and Governance Committee considers candidates for the board of directors from any reasonable source, including stockholder recommendations.
 The Committee will not evaluate candidates differently based on who has made the proposal.
 The Committee has the authority under its charter to hire and pay a fee to consultants or search firms to assist in the process of identifying and evaluating candidates.
-The Committee utilized a search firm as part of its director search in 2021, for an initial search fee of £10,000 GBP, but no candidates were presented that met the criteria specified by the Committee.
 The Nominations and Governance Committee, and our board of directors, believe that directors should possess the highest personal and professional ethics, integrity and values, and be committed to representing the long-term interests of the Company's stockholders.
 Each director must also be able to dedicate the time and resources sufficient to ensure the diligent performance of his or her duties.
 Further, our board of directors is intended to encompass a range of talents, experience, skills, backgrounds, and expertise sufficient to provide sound and prudent guidance with respect to the operations and interests of the Company and its stockholders.
 The Company values diversity and seeks to achieve a diversity of professional experiences, personal backgrounds, and personal characteristics, including race, gender and ethnicity, on our board of directors, but no specific policy regarding board diversity has been adopted.
+We intend to implement a policy requiring diversity of board candidates for future elections.

-Stockholders who wish to suggest qualified candidates should write to the Chair of the Nominations and Governance Committee c/o VolitionRx Limited, 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738, in accordance with the time periods and information requirements set forth in the Bylaws, specifying the name of the candidates and stating in detail the qualifications of such persons for consideration by the Committee.
+Stockholders who wish to suggest qualified candidates should write to the Chair of the Nominations and Governance Committee c/o VolitionRx Limited, 1489 West Warm Springs Road, Suite 110, Henderson, Nevada 89014, in accordance with the time periods and information requirements set forth in the Bylaws, specifying the name of the candidates and stating in detail the qualifications of such persons for consideration by the Committee.
 A written statement from the candidate consenting to be named as a candidate and, if nominated and elected, to serve as a director should accompany any such recommendation.
 See the section of this Proxy Statement entitled Deadline for Receipt of Stockholder Proposals for the Next Annual Meeting.
 No director nominations by stockholders have been received as of the filing of this Proxy Statement.